Miguelmdv/MyApp_Django/README.md

-# DJANGO PROYECT
+# DJANGO PROJECT
-Mini proyect to learn and play with django by myself.
+Mini project to learn and play with django by myself.